-Facebook: For more information or to stay up to date with CWD news become a fan on Facebook.
+For more information or to stay up to date with PCWD news become a fan on Facebook

-Arrive Early: Gates open at 8 am with events scheduled from 9am - 4:30 pm and 8 pm - 10 pm on Saturday and from 9am to 4pm on Sunday.
+Arrive Early: Gates open at 8 am with events scheduled from 9am - 4:30 pm and 8 pm - 10 pm on Saturday and 8am - 4pm on Sunday.
 We suggest you arrive at least two hours before the battle or plan to spend the afternoon at the site.
 If you arrive at the beginning of the battle you will miss all but a few of the wonderful activities we have planned for the weekend.

 Parking is available on site, free of charge, on a first come first serve basis.

 General Admission tickets admit you into the reenactment site, all activities and demonstrations.
 You may bring folding type lawn chairs and view the battlefield events from your own chair or standing in the General Admission areas.
 Spaces are on a first come, first served basis.
 Arrive early if you intend to set up your chair near the front.
 There will be troop movement over the entire field; everyone will see some distant as well as close-up action.

 Food and beverages are available for purchase on the grounds.
 Food vendors only accept cash.

 Wear and bring sunscreen with you.
 Be sure to wear light colored clothing, hats, comfortable shoes, sunglasses and sunscreen.
 Bring the bottle of sunscreen with you; it wears off after 2 hours.
-August is typically hot and sunny in Pipestone.
+August is traditionally hot and sunny in Pipestone.

 Sun umbrellas may be used right up until the guns can be heard, marking the start of the battle.
 They must be lowered at that time.